FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 ---
 ![Fixel ReColor Photoshop Plug In][1]

+# Fixel ReColor 1 PS Photoshop Plug In

 ## Background

 Engineering is all about defining a problem (Supposedly interesting and solvable) and solve it.
+At Fixel, each one of the team is also a Photography Enthusiastic.
+Hence each of has encountered the following situation - Looking at great image and thinking, "*How can I recreates this colors in my image?*".
+Since we're also engineers, it seemed to us as a legitimate problem to define and try to solve.

 ## Color Grading, Style Transfer & Color Palette

 ## Fixel Recolor 1 PS

+### Under the Hood - Analyze, Extract, Use (Color Grading / Color Mapping / Style Transfer)

+### User Interface (UI)
+[Show UI and Explain Buttons]

+### Tips & Tricks

+[Number of Samples]
+[Grab from Internet - Windows]
+[Editing and Shuffling Palettes / Colors]

+## Real World Examples